jingzhi22/LDP_Pose_Estimation/README.md

 # LDP_Pose_Estimation

 Longboard push and pump techniques are difficult to verbalise.
 While visual methods can be helpful, some movements are simply too nuanced.
-Several pre-trained ML models are deployed in this method to address those limitaions.

-Hopefully, LDP_Pose_Estimation can help to visualize the nuances of longboarding using visual comparison and data visualisation.
+Pre-trained ML model for computer vision is deployed in this method to address the limitaions.
+Hopefully, this method can help to visualize the nuances of longboarding using visual comparison and data visualisation.
+The steps are summarised below:

+1) Videos are processed for pose estimation.
+2) Angles for bending at hips, knees and ankles are extracted.
+3) Summary video combines 2 vide-analysis pair side by side for easy comparison.

 **Try it with Colab**